 Subjects will undergo a physical exam including an electrocardiogram (EKG) and have blood drawn before treatment.
 A single 50 gm dose of thioridazine (Mellaril) will be given to eligible subjects.
-Any subject who receives treatment on this protocol will be evaluable for toxicity.
 A second blood draw will occur at 24 hours post-treatment.
-All subjects will be followed for possible adverse events (toxicity) for 30 days after treatment.

 Other Name: Thioridazine

 This is a single-arm, feasibility study to test whether a single dose of Mellaril (thioridazine HCL) is able to effectively mobilize CD34+ cells in a set of health human subjects.
 This study does not involve the use of placebos, and subjects will serve as their own controls for CD34+ cell mobilization.
 We hypothesize that a single dose of Mellaril (thioridazine HCL) will mobilize CD34+ progenitor cells into human peripheral blood by a factor of at least 10 fold, from 4 to 40 cells/microliter.

 |Sexes Eligible for Study: